Brachionus calyciflorus

-Brachionus calyciflorus is a planktonic rotifer species occurring in freshwater.
+Brachionus calyciflorus is a planktonic species of rotifer occurring in freshwater.
 It is commonly used as a model organism in toxicology, ecology and evolutionary biology.
 Its advantages include the small size and short generation time (average generation time of B. calyciflorus is around 2.2 days at 24 °C).

+Taxonomy

+Brachionus calyciflorus is the type species of its genus and may be a species complex consisting of more than one species.

 Reproduction

 Brachionus calyciflorus normally reproduces by cyclical parthenogenesis.

 Transitions to obligate parthenogenesis have been described.
 Obligate parthenogens were homozygous for a recessive allele, which caused inability to respond to the chemical signals that normally induce sexual reproduction in this species.

-Species complex

-Like the Brachionus plicatilis cryptic species complex Brachionus calyciflorus seems also to be a species complex consisting of more than one species.